-- Honey can contain spores of the bacteria and should not be fed to babies less than 1 year of age.
+- Honey can contain botulism spores, and babies less than 1 year of age should not consume it.

 - Botulism neurotoxin is listed as a potential biological weapon.

-- Botulism neurotoxin is used in dilute concentration to treat medical and cosmetic conditions.
+- Dilute concentrations of botulism neurotoxin treat medical and cosmetic conditions.

 What is botulism?